-Saffron, which can cost as much as $13 per ounce in specialty grocery stores, is considered to be one of the most expensive spices in the world.
-It's mainly used in cooking rice-based dishes.
+Saffron, which can cost as much as $13 per ounce in specialty grocery stores, is considered to be the most expensive spices in the world and used mainly in cooking rice-based dishes.

-She spoke with me about her childhood and her tours of duty, how her business has blossomed to a network of 300 farmers and 2,000 Afghan women, and how she transitioned from an army veteran to a successful business owner.
+She spoke with me about her childhood and her tours of duty, how her business has blossomed to a network of 350 farmers and 3,750 Afghan women, and how she transitioned from an Army veteran to a successful business owner.

 Kimberly Jung’s Early Life: A Sense of Drive